sigpwned/tabular4j/README.md

 ## Motivation

 Tabular data is an important interface between humans and machine.
 However, supporting multiple spreadsheet formats transparently is complex.
-This library provides a framework of implementations, facades, and adapters for reading and writing tabular data using popular spreadsheet data formats.
+This library provides a framework of adapters and facades for reading and writing tabular data using popular spreadsheet data formats.

 ## Goals

-* To support the production and consumption of tabular data in common spreadsheet file formats.
+* To support the straightforward reading and writing of tabular data in common file formats, especially spreadsheets.
 * To support common value types for cells to streamline development and minimize errors.
-* To support common styling formats for cells to make data exchange as clear as possible.

 ## Non-Goals